-Some of the most significant loan closing costs can be the Federal Housing Administration (FHA) initial Mortgage Insurance Premium (MIP), loan origination fee, and title insurance.
+Some of the most significant loan closing costs are typically the Federal Housing Administration (FHA) initial Mortgage Insurance Premium (MIP), loan origination fee, and title insurance.
 Typically, all closing costs can be financed as part of the loan.

-Generally, the only out of pocket fee is the Housing and Urban Development (HUD) required independent counseling.
+Generally, when you close the loan the only out of pocket fee is the Housing and Urban Development (HUD) required independent counseling.
 Although it cannot be paid by the reverse mortgage lender, often times the counseling fees can be financed into the loan and sometimes counseling fees can be waived by the counseling agency.

-HECM fees include the Initial FHA Mortgage Insurance Premium, as well as an annual MIP of 1.25%.
-(Review chart below for additional detail regarding the initial MIP)
+HECM fees include the Initial FHA Mortgage Insurance Premium paid at closing, which is 2% of the home value not to exceed $12,723, as well as an annual MIP of .5% of the outstanding mortgage balance.

 The origination fee is the lender’s fee.
 The maximum fee is set by law according to a formula: